- 10 berths

-Our journey into the colorful and flavorsome Greek cuisine starts here with a selection of delicious recipes anyone can prepare whilst enjoying the tranquillity of your sailing trip.
-For the occasion, we've asked a true connoisseur and food lover, Niki Christidi Roemmer who introduces us into the world Greek cuisine.
-The 26-year-old Greek lady knows definitely a little bit on life on a boat as she works as a hostess on yachts and grew up by the sea.
+Our journey into the colorful and flavorsome Greek cuisine starts here with a selection of delicious recipes anyone can prepare whilst enjoy the tranquillity of your sailing trip.
+For the occasion, we've asked a true connoisseur and food lover, Niki Christidi Roemmer who introduces us to the world of Greek cuisine.
+The 26-year-old Greek girl knows definitely a little bit on life on a boat as she works as a hostess on yachts and grew up by the sea.
 She has been sailing around the Greek islands every summer with her family since she was little.

 'Nothing made more sense for me than to work on a boat.
 What's better finding a job that's also your hobby and your home? ' says Niki.
 Niki loves the sea as much as the cuisine of her home country.
 In the next few weeks, we will present Niki's recipes on our blog, you can take a read, try them at home or print them out and cook them during your next sailing adventure.
 So off we go with the first recipe!